sBaildon/sbaildon.com/content/writings/irl_pos/index.md

 [video]

-My partners and I are the business of delivering [choripanes](https://choripan.delivery) from our grill to your door—but for one weekend, we wanted to take them directly to the people.
+My best friend and I are in the business of [delivering choripanes](https://choripan.delivery)  from our grill to your door—but for one weekend, we wanted to take them directly to the people.

 We checked the forecast and spotted—due in 5 days, on a Saturday—the first predicted sunny day in a while.
 This would also be the first weekend Londoners could have social gatherings outside since the third Covid-19 lockdown.
 Perfect alignment!

 Our kitchen is online only so we’ve never had a reason to own a physical PoS.
 We thought about ordering one for the weekend, but it looked unlikely that we’d receive any in time.

-A unique advantage of ours is that we're vertically integrated.
+A distinguishing advantage of ours is that we're vertically integrated.
 Taking inspiration from [Crave Cookie](https://www.indiehackers.com/product/crave-cookie), we built our own checkout, delivery tracking, and operations software to keep costs low and margins high.
+That means we have a bunch of software on hand to play with.

-So, instead, we pieced together a PoS using the tools already in our toolbox: Stripe, Cloudflare, and our iPhones.
+So, we pieced together a PoS using the tools already in our toolbox: Stripe, Cloudflare, and our iPhones.

 ## Tool one: Stripe

 Our checkout is optimised for our online order flow, it wasn’t going to be useful to us in the physical world.
 Instead of hacking changes onto what existed, we opted to use [Stripe Checkout](https://stripe.com/docs/payments/checkout) to relieve the burden of creating a throwaway experience.
 For those not in the know:

 > Checkout creates a secure, Stripe-hosted payment page that lets you collect payments quickly.
 It works across devices and can help increase your conversion
+>
 > — <cite>https://stripe.com/docs/payments/checkout</cite>

 Integrating Checkout is a little easier if used alongside Stripe's [Prices API](https://stripe.com/docs/api/prices).